weharris/blog-post-generator/posts/2025-04-18-beginning-ai-in-small-businesses.md

 ### References

 McKinsey & Company (2024).
-The state of AI in early 2024. [online] Available at: https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai-2024 [Accessed 10 Oct.
-2023].
+The state of AI in early 2024. [online] Available at: https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai-2024.

 ---

-### References

-The state of AI in early 2024 | McKinsey - McKinsey & Company (2025) *Accessed via DuckDuckGo*.
-Available at: <a href="https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai-2024" target="_blank" rel="noopener">https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai-2024</a>